 Real estate investments can help diversify your portfolio while creating an additional income stream.
 There are different ways to invest in real estate, including owning one or more rental properties.
 Getting started with rental investments means understanding how to find properties, how to purchase them and how to use them to turn a profit.
-It’s a bit more involved than picking stocks or mutual funds, but there’s solid reward potential if you’re opening to learning the ropes.
-Here’s an introduction to investing in rental property for beginners.
+It’s a bit more involved than picking stocks or mutual funds, but there’s solid reward potential if you’re open to learning the ropes.
+Here’s a beginner’s guide to investing in rental property.

 Types of Rental Properties for Investment

 Rental properties aren’t all alike in terms of how you can use them to create streams of income.
 There are three different ways to leverage rental properties in a portfolio:

 - Long-term rentals